Bedrock-OSS/regolith/README.md

 The Regolith Standard Library is a git repository which contains "official" filters.
 This is the safest way to use Regolith, and the least technical.

+Source for all standard library filters can be found [here](https://github.com/Bedrock-OSS/regolith-filters)

 ## Running

 ### Install Golang